-FORT WORTH, TX (29 February 2016) – Pointwise, Inc. is accepting abstracts for technical presentations to be given at the Pointwise User Group Meeting on 21-22 September 2016 in Fort Worth, Texas.
-The event, which brings together engineers and scientists from around the world, will feature the soon to be released Pointwise V18.
+FORT WORTH, TX (21 April 2014) – Pointwise, Inc. is accepting abstracts for technical presentations to be given at the Pointwise User Group Meeting on 29-30 October 2014 in Anaheim, California.
+The event, which brings together engineers and scientists from around the world, also will mark the company's 20th anniversary.

 Presentations will be 30 minutes long, including the time for questions and answers.
 No formal written paper is required.
 A copy of the presentation materials is sufficient.
 Presentations at previous events have included unique applications of Pointwise, advanced scripting for Pointwise automation and meshing research incorporating Pointwise.